 For example, a photographer is known for his/her skills, clicks and portfolio, and he/she doesn’t need to maintain any stock.
 On the contrary, a person selling cameras and albums is known for the product quality and needs to keep sufficient inventory.

 Low Price Sensitivity

-When we talk of the service industry, we see that the consumers are not price conscious but are more concerned about the quality of service they get.
-A zero defect service product has the highest earning potential.
+When we talk about the service industry, we see that the consumers are not price-conscious but are more concerned about the quality of service they get.
+A zero-defect service product has the highest earning potential.

 Thus, we can say that consumer’s price sensitivity towards service is inversely related to the level of performance expectation.
 Please refer the following graph depicting price sensitivity in service marketing:

 On analyzing the above diagram, we observed that,

 In the case of service products like vehicle mechanic, the price sensitivity is quite high.
 Even though the level of performance expectation is low (i.e., there is a scope of resilience to imperfection).

 Value Creation Process